Fall Science Experiment: Use Chromatography to Extract Color from Green Leaves

 9. Remove the colored coffee strips from the jars and tape them next to each other on a piece of paper to dry.

-The leaves change colors in the fall because leaves contain chlorophyll, which makes them green, and carotenoids, which colors them yellow, brown, red, or orange, depending on the type of leaf.
+This fall science experiment shows helps illustrate how and why leaves change color in the fall.
+We know that leaves contain chlorophyll, which makes them green, and carotenoids, which colors them yellow, brown, red, or orange, depending on the type of leaf.
 In our experiment, the chemicals traveled at different distances up the filter paper as the alcohol evaporated, staining them with their hidden colors.
 That’s because during the summer, light reacts with the chlorophyll in the leaves to make them green.

 In the fall there is less light, therefore depriving the leaves of chlorophyll.
 With less chlorophyll, the leaves lose the ability to stay green.
 Some turn bright yellow because they contain carotene.
 In some trees, like maples, the sugar reacts to form anthocyanin.
 These chemicals cause yellow leaves to turn red.
 Cold temperatures aid the formation of anthocyanin, and that gives us the fabulous fall landscape in the northern parts of our country.